cathiele/rpngo/USER_GUIDE.md

     false neg  #  true
     true neg   #  false

+You can also compare different types, which is in support of `sort` and `sortn`:

+    true 1 <       # true: booleans are always less than numbers 1 "foo" <      # true: numbers are always less than strings "bar" "foo" <  # true
+    1 1d =         # true: you can compare floats and integers
+    1 1+i =        # false
+    1+i 2 <        # true: This is mathmatically wrong (can't really compare complex)
+                   #       but we need it for programming. < only
+                   #       compares real parts and ignores complex parts

+The final rule may be changed in the future (to an error), if a compelling usecase can be presented.

 Conditionals are an essential part of programming, which we will cover with examples later.